 WD Elements For Mac Frequently Asked Questions

-Your WD Elements drive comes in something called NTFS.
-NTFS is plug and play on a Windows PC but not quite on a Mac.
+Your WD Elements drive comes in something called NTFS file system.
+The NTFS file system is plug and play on a Windows PC.
+But not quite on a Mac computer.

 You can connect up an NTFS Elements drive onto your Mac.
 And your Mac will see it fine.
 But you can’t put files on there.

 Your Mac will read any file on the Elements drive but not write to it.